blog navigation

 How to Get a Colorado Marriage License

-colorado marriage license
+how to get a colorado marriage license

-Getting a Colorado marriage license is one of the most common last-minute stressors for my couples eloping in Colorado.
-Because so many of my couples have this issue, I figured it was time to write out some information on getting a Colorado marriage license.
-I’m always trying to continually guide and serve you as best and proactively as I can.
-In this blog, you’ll find answers to most of the questions you’ll have around a Colorado marriage license.
-If you still have questions after reading, email me!
+As a Colorado wedding photographer who provides more than just photos, I’m always hoping to continually guide and serve you as best and proactively as I can.
+So in this blog, you’ll find answers to most of the questions you’ll have around a Colorado marriage license.
+If you still have questions after reading, you’re welcome to email me!
 I would love to help in any way possible.
 Now, let’s get to making your Colorado marriage official!

 Disclaimer: These are tips and tricks I have learned through shooting tons of elopements and weddings in Colorado.
 I cannot guarantee you can legally get married in Colorado.